 A major change is coming in how businesses account for leases.
-If your company leases.
+If your company leases vehicles, property, or other assets, the way they appear in your financial statements could look very different from 2026.

 Snapshot Summary

-Under new FRS 102 rules, operating leases must be reported as both a liability and a right-of-use asset.
+Under new FRS 102 rules, operating leases must be reported as both a asset and as a liability.
 The transition requires identifying leases, collecting data, applying discount rates, and creating new disclosures.
-Short-term and low-value leases are exempt, and FRS 105 (micro-accounts) clients are unaffected.
+Short-term and low-value leases are exempt, and FRS 105 (micro-accounts) clients likely unaffected.
+It's always best to check with your accountant before you make any changes.

 If your company leases vehicles, property, or other assets, the way they appear in your financial statements will look very different from 2026.